dagger/dagger/docs/current/guides/544174-multistage-build.md

 This code listing starts by creating a Dagger client and loading the project to be built.
 It obtains a reference to the project and then builds the application by using the `golang:latest` image to mount the source directory, sets `CGO_ENABLED=` since the binary will be published on `alpine`, and executes `go build`.

-Next, in the highlighted section, the multi-stage build is achieved by transferring the build artifact from the builder image to a runtime image based on `alpine`.
+Next, the multi-stage build is achieved by transferring the build artifact from the builder image to a runtime image based on `alpine`.
 The steps are:

 - Create a new container image which will be used as the runtime image, using `From("alpine")`.
 - Transfer the build artifact from the builder image to the new container image using `WithFile`.